Folland Gnat: India

 In September 1956 the Indian government signed a contract for the production of the aircraft and Orpheus engine in India.
 The first 13 aircraft for the Indian Air Force (IAF) were assembled at Hamble-le-Rice, they were followed by partly completed aircraft and then sub-assemblies as Hindustan Aircraft slowly took over first assembly, and then production of the aircraft.
-The first flight of an Indian Air Force Gnat was in the United Kingdom on 11 January 1958, it was delivered to India in the hold of a C-119, and accepted by the Air Force on 30 January 1958.
+The first flight of an Indian Air Force Gnat was in the United Kingdom on 11 January 1958; it was delivered to India in the hold of a C-119, and accepted by the Air Force on 30 January 1958.
 The first Gnat squadron was the No. 23 (Cheetah), which converted from Vampire FB.52 on 18 March 1960 using six Folland-built Gnats.
 The first aircraft built from Indian-built parts first flew in May 1962.
 The last Indian-built Gnat F.1 was delivered on 31 January 1974.

-The Gnat was an extremely difficult aircraft to handle in the early stages of training.
-Unlike the RAF, the IAF did not buy a trainer version.
-Inductees were brought in from Hunter aircraft squadrons, having gained experience on powered controls.
-They then flew dual checks on the Hunter trainer.
-The pilot would do a brief full throttle run on the runway before flying solo.
+Unlike the RAF, the IAF did not operate trainer variants of the Gnat.
 The Gnat had a tendency to pitch up sharply on raising the undercarriage; almost all new pilots would find it difficult to control the anticipated pitch up.
+Consequently, the Gnat was an extremely difficult aircraft to handle in the early stages of training, so IAF pilots generally qualified first on Hawker Hunter trainers, which gave them experience on powered controls.
+A pilot would then do a brief full throttle run on the runway in the Gnat, before flying solo.
 With sufficient experience, pilots would exploit the nimble mini-sized aircraft to its limits.